 *Exchange rate based on Google currency converter 05/06/2023

 The above prices are full board on our regular cooking courses.

-Maximum of six participants so everyone receives individual attention and enough workspace
+This way, everyone receives individual attention and has enough workspace to unleash their culinary creativity.

 Pay online with secure SSL encrypted transactions